December 08, 2017 5 min read

 If your baby is sick, flushing poo can seem quite impossible.
 Diarrhoea is messy, smelly and sticky.
 For such occasions, a liner can be a real boon, as can the nappy sprayer.

 Human faeces contain bacteria so it is crucial to deal appropriately with poo.
-Never throw it in the compost and always wash your hands immediately after changing a nappy or dealing with dirty nappies.
+Never throw it in the compost or garbage bin and always wash your hands immediately after changing a nappy or dealing with dirty nappies.

 Cloth Nappy Care 101: Solids should be flushed regardless of the type of nappy used.